bcgov/aps-infra-platform/documentation/how-to/sdx-edge-servers.md

 Use cases for `client-hosted`:

 - Register a new runtime group
+- Create runtime group gateway
+- Deploy runtime group infrastructure
   - Request a one-time-use certificate signing token
   - Deploy the runtime group infrastructure
   - Apply default routes and controls
   - Verification test
   - Add public key to the registry

 ## Prerequisites